Description: Description: Description: image005.jpg

 The Committee have published two books, as well as a quarterly magazine (now sadly discontinued).
 The book, Four Shires Memories, is still available at a cost of £5 (click on Publications)

-The complete store of the Society’s archives have now been scanned.
+The complete store of the Society’s archives has now been scanned.
 Historic information is now readily available in a digital format.

 Our meetings are held in the Women’s Institute Hall, New Road (road with Post Office), Moreton-in-Marsh, at 7.30 p.m. unless otherwise stated.